ucfopen/Materia-Server-Client-Assets/README.md

 # Materia Client Assets

+## This repository is now deprecated.
+No additional commits to this repo are expected.

+As of Materia v10.0.0, all static assets - JS and CSS - have been re-authored and re-integrated into the main repository.
+This repository will persist, but only for archival purposes.

+---

 This repository contains all the javascript and css needed for the Materia Server and some assets needed for the Materia Widget Development Kit.

 Visit the [Materia Documentation](https://ucfopen.github.io/Materia-Docs) for more information.